miayam/learn-css/008 Layout/README.md

 First of all, we must understand what `display` property does to an element.

-The `display` property describes how an element flows on the page and how its child elements behave.
-We've been introduced to `inline` and `block`
-elements:

-* `inline` takes up space as much as its content needed and sit next to each other.
-* `block` takes up the whole space horizontally and creates a new line.

-I think ChatGPT explains it better.
+ChatGPT explains it better.
 Here's what it says:
 > The `display` property in CSS determines how an HTML element should be displayed on the web page.
 It specifies the layout of the element and whether it should be a block-level or inline element.
 > The `display` property can have several values, including:
 >